mendersoftware/mender-docs/07.Server-installation/04.Production-installation-with-kubernetes/05.Mender-server/docs.md

 ! of installing Minio.
 Please make sure you correctly define them or adapt the ! snippet to your specific use case.

+The Mender backend will store the files in Persistent Volumes provisioned by Kubernetes according to the Helm charts configurations.

+To deploy a production-grade Mender backend, you will need Kubernetes worker nodes providing at least 4 GB of RAM, 4 vCPUs and 10 GB for the persistent volumes.
+However, you can adjust the memory and CPU requests to lower the requirements for development deployments and install the Mender backend on a Kubernetes cluster with lower available resources.

+The Mender backend is available for the x86 architecture only.

 ## Prerequisites

 The Mender Server deployment requires generating keys that are used for user and